What is Duetact?

 How should I take Duetact?

 Take Duetact exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.
+Use the medicine exactly as directed.

 Take Duetact with your first meal of the day.